 The stack consists of five components working together:

 /etc, /var, /home, /usr/local).
-On rpm-ostree systems, the baseline is typically zero because all standard SUID binaries reside in the immutable /usr tree; any new appearance is suspicious.Both tools are required because they cover different threat models:
+On rpm-ostree systems, the baseline is typically zero because all standard SUID binaries reside in the immutable /usr tree; any new appearance is suspicious.lockdown=confidentiality at boot, which disables the audit subsystem even though the Fedora kernel has CONFIG_AUDIT compiled in.
+These rules cannot function on stock secureblue.
+They are documented here only for users running custom secureblue builds without lockdown.lockdown=confidentiality.Both tools are required because they cover different threat models:

 /etc & /usr are overlay filesystems. auditd's inode-based watches can fail to trigger on overlay layers.
 AIDE hashes the actual file content, bypassing filesystem abstraction entirely.Together, they ensure no persistent tampering goes unnoticed, whether through a live syscall or a quiet file swap while the system sleeps.